Close Banner

 Princess Character Dining

 A great way to meet princesses at Disney World is to book a character dining experience.
-At Magic Kingdom, enjoy dining in the castle at Cinderella's Royal Table and greet Cinderella and other princesses, back as of Feb.
-28, 2023.
+At Magic Kingdom, enjoy dining in the castle at Cinderella's Royal Table and greet Cinderella and other princesses.
 Akershus Royal Banquet Hall in EPCOT also offers a variety of princesses.
-Over at Disney's Wilderness Lodge, you can see Snow White, Doopey, Grumpy and the Evil Queen at the Story Book Dining at Artist Point.
-We are still waiting for the other princess-themed character dining experiences to return at 1900 Park Fare and Trattoria al Forno.
+As for who you'll typically find, it depends on the day.
+Over at Disney's Wilderness Lodge, you can see Snow White, Dopey, Grumpy and the Evil Queen at the Story Book Dining at Artist Point.
+At 1900 Park Fare, you can meet Cinderella, Aladdin, Mirabel and Princess Tiana (in her adventure outfit).
+Froggy note: Disney's Grand Floridian Resort & Spa is currently undergoing refurbishment, and construction might be visible.
+We are still waiting for the other princess-themed character dining experience to return to Trattoria al Forno.

 Princess Themed Experiences at Disney World